 But what about Bing?
 If you’re looking at Google seller ratings, don’t forget about Bing seller ratings.
 Microsoft Ads (Bing Ads) has its own ad review extensions that provide the same benefits and are set up the same way as Google seller ratings.
 Bing let’s you import your existing review extensions from Google to make it easy.

 How to see existing Google Ads seller ratings

 Google Ads has a simple three-step process to find out if your brand or business already has a seller rating.

-1) Copy the link below and open a new tab.
+1) Copy the link below.